federoccco/file-organizer/README.md

 it has one notebook and one python script

-The python scrpit, through the cmd will automatically manage files based on their extension by putting them in the related folder (e.g. "Audio" folder if the extension is .mp3, .wma and so on) if the folder doesn't exist, the script will automatically create it and then move the file, this will be done for audio, text and images files
+The python scrpit, through the cmd will automatically manage files based on their extension by putting them in the related folder (e.g. "Audio" folder if the extension is .mp3, .wma and so on) if the folder doesn't exist, the script will automatically create it and then move the file, this will be done for audio, text and images files if the file extension is supported

 The notebook has 2 steps: